 We shield beds and walks, manage chips to limit dust, and keep communication proactive with owners and neighbors.

-We plan cuts around Homer City, Pennsylvania seasons: pre-storm thinning, post-heat recovery, and pest-aware timing that keeps canopies resilient.
+We plan cuts around Homer City, PA seasons: pre-storm thinning, post-heat recovery, and pest-aware timing that keeps canopies resilient.

 Sustainability + stewardship